-Director since company incorporation on 25 November 2008.
+Director since Company incorporation on 25 November 2008.

 Julianne Schultz is the founding editor of Griffith REVIEW which has been published by Griffith University in conjunction with Text Publishing since 2003.
-Her academic background is in politics and media, her doctorate is from the University of Sydney, and she is a Professor in the Centre for Cultural Research at Griffith University.
+Her academic background is in politics and media, her doctorate is from the University of Sydney, she is a Professor in the Centre for Cultural Research at Griffith University and a Fellow of Academy of Humanities (FAHA).
 She is also a Board member of the ABC and Chair of the Queensland Design Council.